 The mantra for any organization when it comes to employee output should be, “The higher the salaries, the greater the expectations and performance.”
 No exceptions.

-March 24, 2015, with your vote, I intend to streamline, restructure, and consolidate (where possible), our police force to make it more efficient and effective across the board.
+With your vote, I intend to streamline, restructure, and consolidate (where possible), our police force to make it more efficient and effective across the board.
 I will begin with my administration, work through to middle management, and conclude with a review the most rookie employee in the organization, to ensure that everyone is in the position that they are most qualified to hold and most beneficial to the mission of the agency.
-Favoritism, nepotism, and cronyism has no place inside the four walls of our police force.
-A Tony Cummings administration will put a stop to this on day one.
-Honesty, fairness, equality, and competitiveness will rule the day.
+Favoritism, nepotism, and cronyism has no place inside the four walls of the Jacksonville Sheriff's Office.
+A Dr. Tony Cummings administration will put a stop to this on day one.

 Overcrowding of our jails is not a unique phenomenon to the First Coast.
-It is a big problem throughout our country and a solution, of any sort, has been quite elusive in past years.
+It is a big problem throughout our country and a solution, of any sort, in the past has been quite elusive.

-The primary mission of our police force is to protect you and your family.
+The primary mission of the Jacksonville Sheriff's Office is to protect you and your family.
 This means arresting people who have done, or would do, you and your loved ones harm.
 Unfortunately, our jails take the brunt of the impact of these arrests, and I offer no apologies for that.
 But, I do believe that we can take some common sense steps to help ease the overcrowding.
 For one, we can take a hard look at the recidivism rate of our inmate population and examine, in consultation with our State Attorney's Office, new ways to effectively reduce these numbers.
 Our scope of ideas must be broad and all inclusive.
 In other words, all lawful and safe options must be considered and evaluated to determine if they would be beneficial in easing the problem of overcrowding.
-Simply arresting individuals for an offense one day, and having them return to our jail for the same offense two or three days later, makes absolutely no sense.
+Simply arresting individuals for an offense one day, and having them return to our jail for the same offense 2 or 3 days later, makes absolutely no sense.
 This is an obvious waste of resources and taxpayers dollars.
-I will be committed to finding a solution.
+I will, as your Sheriff, be committed to finding a lasting solution.

-Our police force has some of the finest men and women in uniform in the nation, despite a handful of really bad actors.
-That said, it is my personal mission to ensure that these brave officers have what they need, daily, to do their jobs effectively.
+The Jacksonville Sheriff's Office has some of the finest men and women in uniform in the nation, despite a few really bad actors.
+That said.
+It is my personal mission to ensure that these brave officers have what they need daily to do their jobs effectively.
 The safety of the community depends on their mission readiness.
 It is with this spirit that I intend to aggressively seek out, and incorporate, new technologies throughout the department.
 This will require some realignment of departmental budgetary priorities, but it can and will be done.
 I consider it an investment in you and the safety of your family.